1993 Russian constitutional crisis: Storming of the White House

 Under the cover of negotiations they gathered forces, recruited bandit troops of mercenaries, who were accustomed to murders and violence.
 A petty gang of politicians attempted by armed force to impose their will on the entire country.
 The means by which they wanted to govern Russia have been shown to the entire world.
 These are cynical lies and bribery.
 These are cobblestones, sharpened iron rods, automatic weapons and machine guns.

 Those, who are waving red flags, again stained Russia with blood.
 They hoped for the unexpectedness, for the fact that their impudence and unprecedented cruelty will sow fear and confusion.

 Yeltsin assured the listeners: "The fascist-communist armed rebellion in Moscow shall be suppressed within the shortest period.
 The Russian state has necessary forces for this."
 By noon, troops entered the White House and began to occupy it, floor by floor.
 Rutskoy's desperate appeal to Air Force pilots to bomb the Kremlin was broadcast by the Echo of Moscow radio station but went unanswered.
 He also tried to have the Chairman of the Constitutional Court, Valery Zorkin, call the Western embassies to guarantee Rutskoy's and his associates' safety – to no avail.
 Hostilities were stopped several times to allow some in the White House to leave.
 By mid-afternoon, popular resistance in the streets was completely suppressed, barring occasional sniper fire.

 The "second October Revolution", as it came to be known, saw the deadliest street fighting in Moscow since 1917.
 The official list of the dead, presented on July 27, 1994, by the investigation team of the Prosecutor General's Office of the Russian Federation, includes 147 people: 45 civilians and 1 serviceman in Ostankino, and 77 civilians and 24 military personnel of the Ministry of Defense and the Ministry of Internal Affairs in the "White House area".
+Human rights organisations like the Memorial Human Rights Centre have criticized the police forces, especially OMON, of using excessive force and torture against protestors and deputies.
+They also criticized the government's clampdown on the free press.

 Some claim Yeltsin was backed by the military only grudgingly, and only "at the eleventh hour".
 The instruments of coercion gained the most, and they would expect Yeltsin to reward them in the future.
 A paradigmatic example of this was General Pavel Grachev, who had demonstrated his loyalty during this crisis.
 Grachev became a key political figure, despite many years of charges that he was linked to corruption within the Russian military.